openstack/openstack-manuals/doc/image-guide/source/windows-image.rst

    :guilabel:`Load driver` and browse the file system to select the ``E:\WIN8\AMD64`` folder.
 The Windows installer displays a list of drivers to install.
-Select the :guilabel:`VirtIO SCSI` and :guilabel:`network drivers`, and continue the installation.
+Select the :guilabel:`VirtIO SCSI` and :guilabel:`network drivers` and continue the installation.

    Once the installation is completed, the VM restarts.
    Define a password for the administrator when prompted.